ziglibs/repository/README.md

 This is one community-maintained repository of zig packages.

 ## Contributions
-If you have an activly maintained package, feel free to create a PR that adds your package to the repository!
+If you have an actively maintained package, feel free to create a PR that adds your package to the repository!
 If you feel like it, you're also free to add other peoples packages!

 ### Adding new packages